8125 N. Emerald?Portland, OR 97217?Ph (503) 916-6275?Fx (503) 916-2662

 Latest parent news:

 Some teachers request that, in lieu of purchasing supplies for individual children this year, parents make a School Pay donation, giving teachers the freedom to make their own supply purchases.
 Each grade level will have its own funding source.
-Consider donating to each grade level fund in which you have a student enrolled.
-Lists are included in the School Pay link, so community members can see how the money will be spent.
+Please consider donating to each grade-level fund in which your student is enrolled.
+Lists are linked below for community members to view purchases.
 Please do not make purchases from these lists except for backpacks, headphones, water bottles, and three-ring binders (5th grade only).

 For more information on School Pay, and activating your parent account, click here.